isomerpages/sportsg-corp/media-centre/media-release/_posts/2023-07-29-post-Moving in Unity Towards a Bigger, Bolder GetActive! Singapore 2023.md

 At the Active Health experiential zone, visitors who have completed the Active Health Web will be issued a pass to qualify and compete in the “Active Health Challenge” where they will also learn how the different components of physical fitness relate to everyday activities.
 Find out more about the Active Health Experience.

 **GetActive!
 Workout 2023: Dance Of The Nation** What’s GASG without the popular GetActive!
 Workout 2023: Dance Of The Nation?
 The GetActive!
 Workout 2023: Dance Of The Nation remains a staple in every GASG campaign, to rally Singaporeans to keep active through dance fitness, no matter where they are.
 Similar to last year, Singaporeans and residents are encouraged to submit a video of themselves, family or friends performing the dance moves together, to the NDP 2023 Theme Song, “Shine Your Light”.
-Participants can share their dance on their Instagram  or TikTok  with the hashtags #DanceOfTheNation and #DOTN23 to be eligible for the NDP-organised contest and lucky draw.
+Participants can share their dance on their Instagram<sup>3</sup> or TikTok<sup>4</sup>  with the hashtags #DanceOfTheNation and #DOTN23 to be eligible for the NDP-organised contest and lucky draw.
 Watch the new GASG Workout 2023 video here: GetActive!
 Workout 2023: Dance Of The Nation.

 **Majulah Fiesta at the Singapore Sports Hub**